Till We Meet Again (1944 film)

 Till We Meet Again is a 1944 American drama film directed by Frank Borzage, written by Lenore J. Coffee, and starring Ray Milland, Barbara Britton, Walter Slezak, Lucile Watson, Konstantin Shayne, Vladimir Sokoloff and Mona Freeman.
 It was released on August 30, 1944, by Paramount Pictures.

 Plot

+A nun helps a downed U.S. pilot escape the Nazis during World War II.
+His plane was shot down, and he is taken in by the French Resistance before being moved to a convent in occupied France.
+A young novice nun, Clothilde, takes an interest in him and is willing to help him escape to England, but the pilot must continue his mission in disguise by impersonating the husband of a woman from the neighboring village.